 Introduction to applications of Doppler ultrasound for the detection and evaluation of vascular disease.
 Vascular anatomy, physiology, and pathology.
 Additional methods of evaluating vascular disease which complement Doppler data.
+Laboratory stresses hands-on experience with state-of-the-art ultrasound equipment and examination techniques.
 Prerequisite: US 355, PH 350. (winter)